-3.5 Diversity policy of the board of statutory auditors
+3.6 Diversity policy of the board of statutory auditors

-In January 2018, the board of statutory auditors, in implementation of the provisions provided for by the Consolidated Finance Act, approved a diversity policy that describes the optimal features of the composition of the board itself, in order for it to exercise its functions in the most effective way taking decisions with the concrete contribution of plural qualified point of views capable of examining the issues under discussion from different perspectives.
-The inspirational principles of such policy are similar to those described with regard to the symmetrical document approved by the board of directors (for further information, please refer to this section under "Board of directors - Diversity Policy of the board of directors").
+With regard to the composition of the board of statutory auditors, Enel applies diversity criteria, also gender based.
+In particular, in January 2018, the board of statutory auditors, in implementation of the provisions provided for by the Consolidated Finance Act, approved a diversity policy that describes the optimal features of the composition of the board itself, in order for it to exercise its functions in the most effective way taking decisions with the concrete contribution of plural qualified point of views capable of examining the issues under discussion from different perspectives.
+The inspirational principles of such policy are similar to those described with regard to the symmetrical document approved by the board of directors (for further information, please refer to this section under "Board of directors - Diversity policy of the board of directors and measures adopted to promote the equal treatment and opportunities regardless of gender within the company structure").

-With reference to types of diversity and the relevant objectives, the policy approved by the statutory auditors (available at the Company's website) states that:
+With reference to types of diversity and the relevant objectives, the policy approved by the board of statutory auditors (available on the Company's website) states that:

 - when law provisions requiring gender balance are not effective anymore, it is in any case important to keep ensuring that at least 1/3 of the board of statutory auditors is constituted by statutory auditors belonging to the least represented gender, both at the appointment and during the mandate.
-In addition to the provisions set forth by the law, it is deemed appropriate to keep ensuring also that at least 1/3 of the board of statutory auditors is constituted by members belonging to the least represented gender; - the Group's international activities perspective should be taken into account ensuring the presence of at least one regular statutory auditor having an adequate internationally-oriented experience.
+In addition to the provisions set forth by the law, it is deemed appropriate to keep ensuring also that at least 1/3 of the board of statutory auditors is constituted by members belonging to the least represented gender.
+Such provision has been strengthened by expunging, as resolved by the extraordinary shareholder's meeting of May 24, 2018, the transitional clause that limited the time effectiveness of the statutory provisions aimed at ensuring the balance between genders in the composition of the board of statutory auditors of Enel; - the Group's international activities perspective should be taken into account ensuring the presence of at least one regular statutory auditor having an adequate internationally-oriented experience.
 Such international profile is also considered important in order to prevent both the standardization of opinions and the development of "group thought" and is evaluated on the basis of the managerial, professional, academic and institutional activities carried out in the international context by each statutory auditor;

 - in order to balance continuity and renewal in the management, a balanced combination of different seniorities - as well as different ages - should be guaranteed within the board of statutory auditors; - statutory auditors shall, as a whole, be competent in the business where Enel Group operates, meaning the electric power and gas sectors.
-To this purpose, the statutory auditors are invited to participate to an induction program organized by the Company; - statutory auditors shall have a managerial and/or professional and/or academic institutional profile, such as to mix diverse and complementary experiences and skills.
+To this purpose, the statutory auditors are invited to participate to an induction program organized by the Company; - statutory auditors shall have a managerial and/or professional academic and/or institutional profile, such as to mix diverse and complementary experiences and skills.
 In particular, at least one regular member and one alternate member shall be registered with the auditors' register and shall have exercised statutory audit for a minimum of three years.
 Further requisites of professionality are required by the law and Enel's Corporate bylaws and are confirmed in the policy.
 Moreover, taking into account the key role played by the Chairman, the policy describes the soft skills more suitable for the relevant tasks.